Queen’s University Profile

 Academic Programs and Supports

-In the Faculty of Arts and Science, you’ll learn to analyze, think, and judge independently.
+In the Faculty of Arts and Science, you’ll learn to analyze, think and judge independently.
 Programs you can take include Computing, Life and Physical Sciences, Social Sciences, and Languages, in addition to the Creative Arts and Humanities.

-The Faculty of Engineering and Applied Science offers rigorous engineering programs to prepare you for leadership in a global society.
+The Faculty of Engineering and Applied Science offers rigorous engineering programs that prepare you for leadership in a global society.
 If you choose this faculty, you will share a common first year with all engineering students that will introduce you to the full range of engineering disciplines available at Queen’s.

 Through the School of Graduate Studies, you can set your ideas in motion and create an impact on the world.
 You can choose from 120 graduate degree programs in more than 50 departments and centres of research.